 The Sony Alpha mirrorless cameras have notoriously short battery life.
 This comes with the territory of an incredibly lightweight camera packed with awesome features.
 Often after a few hours of constant shooing you'll find your battery is completely dead.
 The good news is that with a few modified settings and an awareness of your battery usage, a single Sony battery can last an entire five day backpack trip.
 Here are my Sony a7 battery life saving tips, pulled from my personal experience and scavenged from the Internet.

 Sony Alphas use the FW50 Rechargeable Batter Pack.
 I always like to carry at least a few of these.
-You can buy FW50s directly from Sony for $79.99 or Amazon currently has them on sale for $49.00 (Amazon Link).
 My advice is to stick to Sony's brand name batteries and avoid the cheaper 3rd party manufacturer batteries.
 The Sony batteries are more reliable and have a much longer lifespan.

 Energy Saving Camera Habits